Northwestern University

 Source:IPEDSCollege Scorecard

-An online accounting degree is an academic program that teaches how organizations record, analyze, report, and verify financial information.
-Coursework spans financial accounting, managerial accounting, auditing, taxation, accounting information systems, and business law.
-Accredited online programs deliver the same curriculum as campus programs through digital learning platforms, with courses that may be asynchronous, scheduled, or hybrid.
-Accounting is also the most common academic route to the Certified Public Accountant (CPA) credential, which in every U.S. jurisdiction requires 150 semester hours of college credit – 30 hours beyond a typical 120-credit bachelor’s degree.
-Programs accredited by AACSB, ACBSP, or IACBE meet recognized standards for business and accounting education quality.
+An online accounting degree teaches how organizations record, analyze, report, and verify financial information, with coursework spanning financial accounting, managerial accounting, auditing, taxation, accounting information systems, and business law.
+Accredited online programs deliver the same curriculum and degree titles as campus programs, and state boards of accountancy evaluate transcripts by credit hours and subject coverage, not delivery format.
+Programs accredited by AACSB, ACBSP, or IACBE meet recognized standards for business and accounting education.

 Every school list on this site is ordered by the BOC Score, computed from the most recent school-level data published by the U.S. Department of Education (College Scorecard and IPEDS).
 To qualify, a school must be currently operating and accredited by an agency recognized by the U.S. Department of Education.
 Each eligible school is then scored on five measures, percentile-ranked against schools at the same credential level: